arnavdev04/cse15l-lab-reports/lab-report-1.md

        es-mx.txt
        [user@sahara ~/lecture1/messages]$
     ```
-     *  The working directory here is `~/lecture1/messages`.
+     *  The working directory before the command is `~/lecture1/messages`.
      *  When we used `ls` command with `es-mx.txt`, which is a file present inside the `~/lecture1/messages` directory, it displayed the file's name, i.e.,`es-mx.txt`.
-     *  In this case, since we gave the command a name of a file as an argument, it resolves the path to find the absolute address of the file which in this case is `~/lecture1/messages/es-mx.txt` and displayed the names of its contents.
+     *  In this case, since we gave the command a name of a file as an argument, it resolves the path to find the absolute address of the file which in this case is `~/lecture1/messages/es-mx.txt` and lists the names of its contents.
 Since a file can only contain itself, i.e, a singular name, the `ls` command only displayed the name of the file it was given the argument as.
-     *  This output is not an error but an expected behaviour.
+     *  This output is not an error.

 <br/><br/>
 ## `cat` command